kyungjae-lee/website/notes/arm-cortex-m3-m4-processor/different-sections-of-a-program.md

   * **Data (variables)** - stored in main memory (RAM)

-    Data may change during the run-time so, it makes sens to store them in read-write memory (RAM).
+    Data may change during the run-time so, it makes sense to store them in read-write memory (RAM).

     Data that will never change (i.e., constants) during the run-time may be stored in read-onlly memory (FLASH).